ebellbog/tree-climber/README.md

-# bishops-puzzle
+# TreeClimber
-An interactive tool for understanding and solving the bishops puzzle from The 7th Guest
+An interactive tool for visualizing & exploring the state trees (or graphs) that result from some common puzzles & games